Ecwid/ecwid-api-docs/README.md

 #Changelog

+## March 21, 2017
+- We updated the `priceInProductList` field for [products endpoint](https://developers.ecwid.com/api-documentation#products).
+Now it will take into account the default product options when returning the value as well as the combinations.
+This way, this field is now returning the price as it is displayed in the storefront (without taxes applied).

 ## February 16, 2017
 - **NEW** Added `showOnFrontpage` field to [products endpoint](https://developers.ecwid.com/api-documentation#products) in the Ecwid REST API.
 Now when you search/get/update/create products, you can control whether that product will be shown on the store front page.